Fibroblast growth factor 2: Function

-FGF2 is synthesized primarily as a 155 amino acid polypeptide, resulting in an 18 kDa protein.
+FGF-2 is synthesized primarily as a 155 amino acid polypeptide, resulting in an 18 kDa protein.
 However, there are four alternate start codons which provide N-terminal extensions of 41, 46, 55, or 133 amino acids, resulting in proteins of 22 kDa (196 aa total), 22.5 kDa (201 aa total), 24 kDa (210 aa total) and 34 kDa (288 aa total), respectively.
 Generally, the 155 aa/18 kDa low molecular weight (LMW) form is considered cytoplasmic and can be secreted from the cell, whereas the high molecular weight (HMW) forms are directed to the cell's nucleus.

+Since its first isolation from the bovine pituitary, FGF2 has become a prominent signaling protein studied in bovine reproduction.
+It has been found in cumulus cells that surround the oocyte and evidence on such early reproductive function indicates FGF2 may promote meiotic resumption and prevent cumulus cell apoptosis.
+FGF2 is also produced by the uterine epithelium, secreted into the lumen, and acts on the developing embryo and conceptus.
+Work in mice previously established that FGF2 plays a role in primitive endoderm (PE) development.
+Research with bovine embryos has since noted this same phenomenon.
+Extended blastocyst cultures with FGF2-supplemented media observed that FGF2 increases PE outgrowths via proliferation.
+Knockout models of the FGF receptor and its kinase activity appears to alter the cellular expression of NANOG and GATA4 (transcription factors essential for proper cell differentiation and embryonic development), indicating a specific role of FGF2 in PE specification and subsequent blastocyst development rates.
+Culture media supplemented with combinations of FGF2, EGF and IGF2 have found similar results and indicate that FGF2 may activate the AKT pathway for trophoblastic cell line growth.
+Together, this showcases the key roles FGF2 plays in bovine embryo development, as similarly described in other mammalian species.

 Interactions

-Basic fibroblast growth factor has been shown to interact with casein kinase 2, alpha 1, RPL6, ribosomal protein S19 and API5.
+Fibroblast growth factor 2 has been shown to interact with casein kinase 2, alpha 1, RPL6, ribosomal protein S19 and API5.